 Blog

-Supplemental Security Income (SSI): Understanding the Program and How to Access Benefits
+Understanding Supplemental Security Income (SSI) and Its Benefits

 Supplemental Security Income (SSI) is a government program that provides financial aid to people who have a disability, are blind, or are 65 or older.
 It’s specifically designed for people with limited income and resources.
 The important thing about SSI is that it doesn’t depend on your work history.
 Instead, it focuses on your current financial needs.